Religion and schizophrenia: Role of religion in schizophrenia treatment

 It has been shown in longitudinal studies that those suffering from schizophrenia have varying degrees of success when religion plays a significant role in their recovery.
 It would seem that the use of religion can either be a helpful method of coping with the disorder, or it can be a significant hindrance in recovery.
 Especially for those who are active in a religious community, religion can also be a very valuable tool in coping with the disorder.
 It can be difficult, however, to distinguish if a religious experience is genuine to the spiritual person, or if it is a positive symptom of the illness.

-This is where a skilled and reliable therapist can help.
-Provided that a therapist is open to the use of religion in one's treatment, and that the patient is open and receiving said treatment, it is entirely possible to tie religion in with professional therapeutic aids and medication in order to meet a desirable goal.
-Those who are involved in their church and are spiritual on a daily basis, while getting psychiatric treatment have reported fewer symptoms and a better quality of life.
+In such cases, a skilled and reliable therapist can help.
+But, a specific requirement would be that a therapist is open to the use of religion in one's treatment, and that the patient is open and receiving said treatment, it is entirely possible to tie religion in with professional therapeutic aids and medication in order to meet a desirable goal.
+Those who are involved in church and are spiritual on a daily basis, while getting psychiatric treatment have reported fewer symptoms and a better quality of life.
 They learn to see their religion as a source of hope rather than a tormenting reality.

 Religion as a trigger for schizophrenia

 Schizophrenia can be triggered by a variety of environmental factors, including significant stress, intensely emotional situations, and disturbing or uncomfortable experiences.
 It is possible that religion can sometimes be a trigger for schizophrenia in those who are vulnerable.
 Religious imagery is often very grandiose, and beckons a large personal change within an individual.
 This could potentially lead to a psychotic episode due to the shift in realistic thinking.
 A sufferer may believe that they themselves are a deity or messiah.

-These symptoms may cause violent behavior, either toward others or themselves.
+These symptoms may cause violent behavior, either toward others or the patient themselves.
 In some instances, they may also experience distressing symptoms if they believe a god is inducing illness as punishment.
 The patient may refuse treatment based on religious speculation.
 In certain instances, one might believe that the delusions and hallucinations are a divine experience, and therefore deny medical treatment.